 Depending on whether you are working for a liner fabricator, distribution center, pool store, or are yourself a pool owner, you are probably a few steps removed from CGT's manufacturing process.
 There is a lot of handling that goes on between the time our vinyl leaves our plant, and when it is installed in a pool.
-Some information on the best practices for handling the material prior to installation are given below, in order to address some issues that have been seen in CGT's history.
+Some information on the best practices for handling the material prior to installation are given below.